 In this article, we’ll cover some of the ways that you can know whether your dog is overweight and how the right nutrition and exercise could mean more years with your furry friend!

-- Your dog’s shape from above.
-When your dog is in a standing position, their waist should be slightly narrower than their hips and shoulders.
+- Their shape from above: When your dog is in a standing position, their waist should be slightly narrower than their hips and shoulders.
 Overweight puppers are more rectangular or even oval shaped when seen from above.

-- Your dog’s shape from the side.
-When looking at your dog from the side, you should see a defined slope going from your dog’s hips down to their rib cage.
+- Their shape from the side: When looking at your dog from the side, you should see a defined slope going from your dog’s hips down to their rib cage.
 If their belly is a straight line from front to back, it’s likely that your dog is overweight.

-- The prominence of your dog’s ribs and hip bones.
-If your dog is at a healthy weight, you should be able to feel their ribs and hip bones without having to apply pressure.
-Overweight dogs, on the other hand, typically have fat deposits on top of their ribs and hips.
+- The prominence of your dog’s ribs and hip bones: If your dog is at a healthy weight, you should be able to feel their ribs and hip bones without pressing.
+If they’re buried under padding, that’s a red flag.

-- Fat deposits around the neck and shoulders.
-Dogs also may hold extra weight in rolls around their neck and shoulders.
+- Their neck and shoulders: Dogs also may hold extra weight in rolls around their neck and shoulders.
 Of course, this may not apply to dogs who are naturally wrinkly or have naturally large necks, such as Bulldogs and Mastiffs.

-Why is it important to know if your dog is overweight?
+Why does it matter if your dog’s overweight?

-Well, the truth is, being overweight can have negative health impacts on dogs.
-The extra weight can impact joint health and increase the risk of osteoarthritis.
-Obesity has also been linked to certain cancers, respiratory problems, heart disease, bladder stones, kidney disease, liver disease, diabetes in dogs, and high blood pressure.
+Obesity has also been linked to certain cancers, bladder stones, kidney disease, liver disease, diabetes in dogs, and high blood pressure.

 One study done on the longevity of Labrador Retrievers found that the doggy participants who were able to maintain a lean body mass lived longer than those with excess body fat.
-According to their findings, not only are dogs living longer when they’re at a healthy weight, but they may also benefit from a better quality of life.
+Turns out, not only are dogs living longer when they’re at a healthy weight, but they also enjoy a better quality of life.

-Are some dogs more prone to gaining unhealthy weight than others?
+Are some dogs more prone to weight gain?

 #1: Talk to your vet

 As you might have guessed, one of the best ways to make sure your dog stays healthy is with proper diet.
-Portion sizes and dog food quality are essential in maintaining a healthy weight while also giving your pup the energy they need.
-Here are a few changes that will maximise your dog’s nutrition plan:
+Focus on quality, portion control, and consistency:

 - Stick with the freshest ingredients available.
 All-natural, locally sourced proteins, veggies and grains are exactly what your doggo needs to be healthy and active.
 Fill up their bowl with high quality natural dog food so that you can steer clear of unhealthy fillers and additives.